Hershey Bears: Logos and uniforms

 The colors of the Hershey Bears are dark brown, medium brown, tan, and white (though the team's primary colors are often referred to as "chocolate and white"), a reference to The Hershey Company and its products.
 The primary logo is a medium brown bear, outlined in dark brown, roaring while standing on a hockey stick centered above the Hershey Bears wordmark.
 The wordmark has Hershey in tan above Bears in white (both outlined in dark brown).
 All these parts are contained by a circle filled in tan and outlined in dark brown on the primary logo.

 Before their move to the Giant Center in 2002, the Hershey Bears wore simpler uniforms with the colors of chocolate brown and white.
 The previous logo used a silhouette of a skating bear with a hockey stick in brown centered in a white, ovular shield outlined in brown.
 For their move to the Giant Center, the Bears unveiled a new identity-its team colors being burgundy, black, gold, and silver.
 The primary logo was a maroon bear, outlined in black, swatting a hockey puck centered below the Hershey Bears wordmark.
 The wordmark was a horizontal gradient using gold and burgundy outlined in black, with the Hershey part centered on a rectangular outline designed to resemble a Hershey's candy bar.
 The alternate logo consisted of a bear's head in burgundy and black with the initials HB.

 In the advent of the 2007–08 season, all of the teams of the American Hockey League unveiled newly designed Reebok Edge uniforms, including the Bears.
 At this time they unveiled an updated version of the "old school" jerseys with the word Bears written diagonally in black on a white home jersey and the word Hershey written in white on a maroon away jersey.
 Both jerseys featured black on both sides, the Washington Capitals logo on one shoulder and the classic "skating bear' oval logo on the other shoulder.

-The current home and road uniforms were unveiled before the 2012–13 season.
+Hershey overhauled their uniforms before the 2012–13 season.
 The home uniform includes a white jersey with chocolate brown and tan striping.
 The Bears' primary logo is centered on the front.
 The shoulder logos feature a stylized bear-foot print.
 The away jersey is chocolate brown with white shoulders and tan stripes near the bottom of the sweater.
-The current third jersey features a bear-head as the sweater crest and has cocoa brown trim.
+The current third jersey features a cursive style Hershey wording, above the number on the front, in a dark tan color.

+The Bears current uniforms are similar to those of the 2012–13 jerseys, the uniforms consist of the Capitals eagle logo instead of both bear paws on the jersey, making the stripes larger, and making the shoulders a tan color instead of one color going around the entire jersey.